 Do you have a telephone?
 We've found that every guest brings a cellular phone.
 (Yes, your cell phones will work in Vieques.
 Some spots better than others, but we've had very good luck with reception in Esperanza and at Pura Vida).
 Therefore, we do not have a local land line in our home.

 Will my cellphone work on Vieques, it it Roaming?AT&T, T-Mobile and Sprint voice and data work well on Vieques.
 Some of the remote beaches will not receive good coverage but in town and at Pura Vida they work well.
-Coverage is 3G with AT&T and 2G with T-Mobile.
-Verizon voice and data are different.
-As of Winter 2013 we have had guests with Verizon who had no problems taking and making voice and data calls, phone displays Roaming but not additional charges.
-We've also had guests with Verizon report Verizon did not work at all on their phones.
+Coverage is 4G with AT&T, Sprint and 2G with T-Mobile.
+Verizon voice and data are handled via the Claro network in PR, contracted with Verizon.

 Are there roosters in Esperanza?
 Yes, like them or not they are all over Vieques and Esperanza.
 It really is part of the culture.